-Chemwatch: 9-515183 Page 3 of 9 Issue Date: 27/02/2018 Version No: 2.3 Print Date: 27/02/2018
+Chemwatch: 9-515189 Page 3 of 9 Issue Date: 27/02/2018 Version No: 2.2 Print Date: 27/02/2018

-▶ Do NOT break blisters or apply butter or ointments; this may cause infection.
+▶ Do NOT apply ice as this may lower body temperature and cause further damage.
+Do NOT break blisters or apply butter or ointments; this may cause infection.
 Protect burn by cover loosely with sterile, nonstick bandage and secure in place with gauze or tape.
-To prevent shock: (unless the person has a head, neck, or leg injury, or it would cause discomfort): Lav the person flat. ► Elevate feet about 12 inches.
-Elevate burn area above heart level, if possible. ► Cover the person with coat or blanket.
-Seek medical assistance.
+To prevent shock: (unless the person has a head, neck, or leg injury, or it would cause discomfort): Lav the person flat. ▶ Elevate feet about 12 inches. ► Elevate burn area above heart level, if possible.
+Cover the person with coat or blanket. ▶ Seek medical assistance.
 For third-degree burns Seek immediate medical or emergency assistance.
-In the mean time: Protect burn area cover loosely with sterile, nonstick bandage or, for large areas, a sheet or other material that will not leave lint in wound. ▶ Separate burned toes and fingers with dry, sterile dressings ▶ Do not soak burn in water or apply ointments or butter; this may cause infection. ► To prevent shock see above.
+In the mean time: Protect burn area cover loosely with sterile, nonstick bandage or, for large areas, a sheet or other material that will not leave lint in wound.
+Separate burned toes and fingers with dry, sterile dressings. ▶ Do not soak burn in water or apply ointments or butter: this may cause infection. ► To prevent shock see above.
 For an airway burn, do not place pillow under the person's head when the person is lying down.
-This can close the airway.
-Have a person with a facial burn sit up ▶ Check pulse and breathing to monitor for shock until emergency help arrives. ▶ If fumes, aerosols or combustion products are inhaled remove from contaminated area.
-Inhalation Other measures are usually unnecessary. ► If swallowed do NOT induce vomiting.
-If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
+This can close the airway. ▶ Have a person with a facial burn sit up.
+Check pulse and breathing to monitor for shock until emergency help arrives. • If fumes, aerosols or combustion products are inhaled remove from contaminated area.
+Inhalation ▶ Other measures are usually unnecessary If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
 Observe the patient carefully.
 Ingestion Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
 Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.